-Ice cream’s innocent little sister isn’t really so innocent after all.
+Ice cream's innocent little sister isn't really so innocent after all.
 Much like ice cream, frozen yogurt is made with dairy which has the potential to thicken mucus and worsen congestion.
-In order to compensate for a lower fat content, many brands add extra sugar to their frozen yogurts, which is exactly what your immune system does not want.
-“Added sugars sap your energy and suppress the immune system,” explains Savage.
+In order to compensate for lower fat content, many brands add extra sugar to their frozen yogurts, which is exactly what your immune system does not want.
+"Added sugars sap your energy and suppress the immune system," says Savage.

 We're not denying that on an average day, barley is a healthy food choice.
 It's high in fiber, vitamins, and minerals, and because it is an unrefined carbohydrate, it won't immediately translate into sugar in your body.
 However, if you have any kind of gluten sensitivity, barley can trigger an inflammatory response, especially when you are sick.
 Play it safe and wait to eat this wholesome grain until you are totally recovered.

 Don't worry, not everything is off-limits when you're bedridden.
 If you want to know what you should be eating, we have a list of 13 Foods to Eat When You're Sick.